Most human organs are provided in pairs.

 Yes, sir, and so is the marble they use to build your tombstone.

-[Louis Awerbuck is Director of the internationally acclaimed Yavapai Firearms Academy.
+[Louis Awerbuck was the Director of the internationally acclaimed Yavapai Firearms Academy.
 Course information and schedules are available at their website at www.yfainc.com]